 How To Get Rid of Bully Hummingbirds

 An old rule of thumb when it came to addressing bully hummingbirds was to separate the feeders from each other.
-However, by placing feeders in separate areas, you are encouraging more bullies to mark their territory.
-The answer to hummingbird harmony is to add more hummingbird feeders to your collection and place them in clusters around your yard.
+However, by placing feeders in separate areas, you may be encouraging more bullies to claim their territory.
+The real answer to hummingbird harmony is to add more hummingbird feeders to your collection and place them in clusters around your yard.

-Long-time hummingbird bander, Bob Sargent, suggests to start increasing the numbers of hummingbird feeders that you are offering around July 4th.
-This is the time of the summer where nesting is ending and the first southbound migrants are beginning to arrive in large numbers.
+Long-time hummingbird bander and one of Alabama’s foremost bird experts, Bob Sargent, suggests to start increasing the numbers of hummingbird feeders that you are offering around July 4th.
+This is when nesting is ending and the first southbound migrants are beginning to arrive in large numbers.